AldiT/libdl/README.md

 ### The whole program is set up on the Layer_tests.cpp file under tests folder (this is where **main** function is)
- The points which are being predicted are also specified in the main function, if you feel that you need to test new points just add some rows to the end of the input variable of type Eigen::MatrixXd.
+ The points which are being predicted are also specified in the main function, if you feel that you need to test new points just add some rows to the end of the input variable of type Eigen::MatrixXd, if you add them here make sure to also add the respective labels to the labels variable of type Eigen::VectorXd.

  ## Or